-SA Objective Exclude land within 2km of Roydon Common and Dersingham Bog SAC (the baseline option) Exclude land within the hydrological catchments of Roydon Common and Dersingham Bog SAC distinctiveness of the countryside and landscape No difference between the options is expected.
+SA Objective Exclude land within 2km of Roydon Common and Dersingham Bog SAC (the baseline option) Exclude land within the hydrological catchments of Roydon Common and Dersingham Bog SAC SA7: To promote innovative solutions for the restoration and after e of minerals sites 0 0 No difference between the options is expected.
+SA8: To protect and enhance the quality and distinctiveness of the countryside and landscape 0 No difference between the options is expected.
 Excluding land based on hydrological catchments would not result in significant additional areas of high landscape value being included or excluded.
 SA9: To contribute to improved health and amenity of local communities in Norfolk 0 0 No difference between the options is expected.
-SA10: To protect and enhance water and soil quality in Norfolk 0 0 There are no groundwater source protection zones within the silica sand resource.
-Surface water quality is not expected to be effected by these options.
+SA10: To protect and enhance water and soil quality in Norfolk 0 There are no groundwater source protection zones within the silica sand resource.
+Surface water quality is not expected to be affected by these options.
 No difference between the options is expected.
 Excluding land based on hydrological catchments would not result in significant additional areas of higher quality agricultural land being included or excluded.
-SA11: To promote sustainable use of minerals resources 0 - Excluding land within the hydrological catchment of Roydon Common and Dersingham Bog reduces the area of land available to be considered for an area of search because the catchment covers a greater area than a 2km buffer.
+SA11: To promote sustainable use of minerals resources 0 Excluding land within the hydrological catchment of Roydon Common and Dersingham Bog reduces the area of land available to be considered for an area of search because the catchment covers a greater area than a 2km buffer.
 This provides fewer options for future locations of silica sand extraction.
 SA12: To reduce the risk of current and future flooding at new and existing development 0 0 No difference between the options is expected.
-SA13: To encourage employment opportunities and promote economic growth 0 - Excluding land within the hydrological catchment of Roydon Common and Dersingham Bog reduces the area of land available to be considered for an area of search closest to the existing processing plant.
+SA13: To encourage employment opportunities and promote economic growth 0 Excluding land within the hydrological catchment of Roydon Common and Dersingham Bog reduces the area of land available to be considered for an area of search closest to the existing processing plant.
 This provides fewer options for future locations of silica sand extraction.
-There is the potential for an increase in transport distances between areas of search and the existing processing plant at Leziate because some potential areas within the catchment have been removed Conclusion There are no differences between the options for the majority of the sustainability indicators.
-This is mainly due to the difference in land area between excluding land based on a 2km buffer or based on hydrological catchments around Roydon Common and Dersingham Bog SAC and the location of constraints in relation to these distances.
-There would be a positive effect on biodiversity by excluding land based on hydrological
+There is the potential for an increase in transport distances between areas of search and the existing processing plant at Leziate because some potential areas within the catchment have been removed

-SA Objective Exclude land within 2km of Roydon Common and Dersingham Bog SAC (the baseline option) Exclude land within the hydrological catchments of Roydon Common and Dersingham Bog SAC on water dependent The potential negative from consideration re- silica sand extraction transport distances to considered that exclu- an area of search is it would remove land where the potential to impact features is higher. re effects are that removing a larger area of land educes the options available for future locations of a closest to the Leziate.
+SA Objective Exclude land within 2km of Roydon Common and Dersingham Bog SAC (the baseline option) Exclude land within the hydrological catchments of Roydon Common and Dersingham Bog SAC Conclusion sustainability indicate between excluding la catchments around F location of constraint positive effect on bio catchments because on water dependent.
+The potential negative from consideration resilica sand extraction transport distances to considered that exclusion area of search is nces between the options for the majority of the ors.
+This is mainly due to the difference in land area and based on a 2km buffer or based on hydrological Roydon Common and Dersingham Bog SAC and the is in relation to these distances.
+There would be a diversity by excluding land based on hydrological it would remove land where the potential to impact features is higher.
+We effects are that removing a larger area of land educes the options available for future locations of a closest to the Leziate.
 This might result in greater to the processing plant.
-However, overall it is uding land based on hydrological catchments from considered to be an acceptable approach due to the nce of Roydon Common and Dersingham Bog.
+However, overall it is auding land based on hydrological catchments from considered to be an acceptable approach due to the nce of Roydon Common and Dersingham Bog.